-On November 1, Emera filed changes to Attachment J of the MPD OATT to permit adjustments to formula rate inputs (historical load, revenue, sales data) to reflect "known and measurable" anticipated changes, subject to a true-up.
+As previously reported, Emera filed changes on November 1 to Attachment J of the MPD OATT to permit adjustments to formula rate inputs (historical load, revenue, sales data) to reflect "known and measurable" anticipated changes, subject to a true-up.
 Emera stated that, absent an ability to adjust its formula rate calculations to account for material losses of load, like that of Houlton Water Company expected to occur early next year, Emera Maine will suffer a significant under-recovery in its transmission revenue requirement.
-Comments on this filing were due on or before November 22.
-A protest was filed by the Maine Customer Group

-("MCG").25 MCG identified a number of reasons why they asserted that the changes should be rejected, but their principal objection was the fact that "Emera already has a true-up mechanism in place under the MPD OATT to accommodate loss of Houlton load".
-This matter is pending before the FERC.
-If there are any questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).
+A protest was filed by the Maine Customer Group ("MCG"), 26 which identified a number of reasons why the asserted that the changes should be rejected, with the principal objection being the fact that "Emera already has a true-up mechanism in place under the MPD OATT to accommodate loss of Houlton load".
+On December 8, Emera Maine requested that the FERC stay action on its November 1 tariff filing pending Emera Maine's filing of an Answer to the MCG protest.
+27